Confidence Intervals for Stochastic Arithmetic: Accuracy in the General Case

 \subsection{Background on Bernoulli estimation}

 In the next section, we restate the problem of estimating the number of significant bits as a series of estimations of Bernoulli parameters.
 We present here some basic results on such estimations.

 Consider a sequence of independent identically distributed Bernoulli experiments with an unknown parameter $p$ and outcomes $(p_i)$.
 Each value of the parameter $p$ gives a model of this experiment, and, among them, we will only keep an interval of model parameters under which the probability of the given observation is greater than $\alpha$.
-The set of possible values for $p$ will then be called a confidence interval of level $1-\alpha$ for $p$ \footnote{$1-\alpha$ is not the ``probability'' that the real value of the parameter is in the interval, as this parameter is not a random variable}: if the actual value of $p$ is not in the confidence interval computed from the outcome, it means that the observed outcome was an ``accident'' the probability of which is less than $\alpha$.
+The set of possible values for $p$ will then be called a confidence interval of level $1-\alpha$ for $p$ : if the actual value of $p$ is not in the confidence interval computed from the outcome, it means that the observed outcome was an ``accident'' the probability of which is less than $\alpha$.